utiasDSL/upright/docs/configuration.md

     # density
     inertia_diag: list of float, length 3, non-negative

+# arrangements of the objects
+arrangements:
+  arrangement_name:
+    objects:  # list of objects composing the arrangement -
+        name: str  # the name of this particular object
+        type: str  # the type of the object; must correspond to an entry in `objects`
+        parent: str  # name of (one of) the object(s) this one is placed upon

+        # optional offset of this object's CoM in the horizontal plane w.r.t.
+        # the parent's CoM
+        # all the entries under offset are also optional and default to zero
+        # if not provided
+        offset:
+          x: float  # x-component
+          y: float  # y-component

+          # polar coordinates can also be used
+          # if both Cartesian and polar coordinates are used, they are added
+          # together
+          r: float  # distance
+          θ: float  # angle

+    # define the contact planes in the arrangement
+    contacts:
+      -
+        first: str   # name of the first object in the contact pair
+        second: str  # name of the second object

+        mu: float, non-negative  # friction coefficient

+        # safety margin for the controller
+        # the balancing constraints are formulated as if the friction
+        # coefficient is `mu - mu_margin`
+        mu_margin: float, non-negative

+        # safety margin for the controller
+        # contact points are pulled in by this amount so that the balancing
+        # constraints are more conservative
+        support_area_inset: float, non-negative

 # parameters of the robot
 robot:
   x0: list of float  # initial state